kamgastephane/aspettaAspera/README.md

  ```

 ### Integration tests

-This test require access to the file system as well as access to the network
+This test suite require access to the file system as well as access to the network
+Using this command, both unit and integration test are ran.
 ```
  mvn integration-test -DskipTests=false
 ```